alchermd/nand2tetris/chapters/04/README.md

 3. Write `1` to the first `SCREEN` bit.
 4. Write `1` to the first `SCREEN` row.
 5. Write `1` to the whole `SCREEN` address space.

+**Hindsight**: I've managed to implement a separate write and clear functions, but it took me a while to realize that the tests are failing because I'm writing and clearing for too long.
+It should've been one function that iterates through the whole screen.
+And for each iteration, the keypress state is checked.